 Back to menu

-Life experiences, illness and injury, can make it more challenging for us to undertake everyday tasks.
-The right care and support improve the chances of turning the situation around and live life to the full.
+Life experiences, illness and injury can make it more challenging for us to undertake everyday tasks.
+The right care and support improve the chances of turning the situation around and help to live life to the full.
 Have you got what it takes to make a difference?

-Studying Social Work will cover a diverse range of theory, training, analysis, planning and practice.
+Studying a social work degree will cover a diverse range of theory, training, analysis, planning and practice and you will learn a number of social work values for your career.
 At the University of Bolton, we have recreated a clinical environment to provide realistic situations for exploring preventative measures, safeguarding and care provision.

 Individuals with high emotional intelligence typically show greater tolerance and empathy with others.
 They are also better able to set boundaries and undertake activities to maintain their own self-care and resilience.

-A caring nature is an asset in social care, but with demanding caseloads, other skills are essential.
+A caring nature is an asset in social work values, but with demanding caseloads, other social work skills are essential too.
 Our students also learn to be highly organised, critical thinkers.
 They have to be solutions-focused; making quick and confident decisions about which available options are right for that individual.